fhirschmann/penchy/docs/extending.rst

 Filters
 =======

-Filters can be simple :class:`~penchy.jobs.elements.Filter` or :class:`~penchy.jobs.elements.SystemFilter`.
+Filters can be a simple :class:`~penchy.jobs.elements.Filter` or a :class:`~penchy.jobs.elements.SystemFilter`.
-The latter will be passed an additional argument called ``:environment:`` which describes the execution environment of the SystemFilter (see :meth:`penchy.jobs.job.Job._build_environment`).
+The latter will be passed an additional argument called ``:environment:`` on execution which describes the execution environment of the SystemFilter (see :meth:`penchy.jobs.job.Job._build_environment`).

 Tools